MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassstreamnotification.md

 Identifies the event set against which to match in the event queue for this stream.
 Specify only if <i>NotificationType</i> equals <b>SignalMultipleStreamEvents</b>.
 This parameter is optional.

-#### - EventId
+#### - pSrb

-Indicates the event ID against which to match in the event queue for this stream.
-Specify only if <i>NotificationType</i> equals <b>SignalMultipleStreamEvents</b>.
+Pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff559702">HW_STREAM_REQUEST_BLOCK</a> structure.
+Specify only if <i>NotificationType</i> equals <b>StreamRequestComplete</b>.
+Pointer to the stream request block that the minidriver has completed processing.
+Once this routine completes, this address is no longer valid.
 This parameter is optional.

 ## -returns